dcchambers/dcchambers.github.io/_pages/now.md

 layout: page
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2025-11-21
+last_modified_at: 2025-12-22
-last_modified_location: "my home in Wisconsin."
+last_modified_location: "my cozy, snow-wrapped home in Wisconsin."
 ---

 Last updated {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

 ## Recently

+In early December I went on a Caribbean cruise vacation with the family, with stops in St. Thomas (USVI), St. Maarten, San Juan Puerto Rico, and the Bahamas.
+It was nice to soak up some sun before our long, cold, and dry winter up here in Wisconsin.

 On October 12 I completed the 2025 Chicago Marathon with a time of 4 hours and 11 minutes - a 16 minute PR!
 I followed the [Hal Higdon Intermediate 1 training plan](https://www.halhigdon.com/training-programs/marathon-training/intermediate-1-marathon/) and have logged more than 800 running miles so far this year.